cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

 ## Optimize Metin2
 - **Step 1:** When you install the client, a **wine-ge** build will be preinstalled and set as the default runner.
 However, Lutris now supports [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) so you might want to switch to it for better compatibility and performance.
 Do not be confused with its name, you will not be installing an application.
 UMU is a **built-in feature in Lutris**.
     - All you have to do is **right clicking Gameforge Client** in Lutris library and changing **Wine version** to **"GE-Proton (Latest)"** in `Runner options`.
+    - However, if UMU does not work properly for you, you can prefer [this custom WINE build](https://github.com/Kron4ek/Wine-Builds/releases) instead.
+If you do not know which file to download, `wine-X.X-staging-tkg-ntsync-amd64-wow64.tar.xz` is the most performant one.
+        - After downloading the custom WINE build, extract the file and move the extracted folder to `~/.local/share/lutris/runners/wine/` and change the client's Wine version accordingly.
 - **Step 2:** Open your file manager and follow the directory:
 `~/Games/gameforge-client/drive_c/Program Files/metin2/en-GB/bgm`
     - The `en-GB` folder's name might be something different if you are playing on another server such as Türkiye (`tr-TR`) server.